a10networks/PrometheusExporter/README.md

 - scrape_interval: time interval for querying stats fields
 - target: hostname and port that exporter is running on
 - api_endpoint: URI endpoint that exporter will intercept and invoke the appropriate axAPI.
 A comma seperated list of APIs can be provided here for a single host.
-- api_name: API name any name used to indentify the API endpoint.
-Comma seperated list of api_name should be in synch with api_endpoint list
+- api_name: API name is used to identify the API endpoint.
+Comma separated list of api_name should be in synch with api_endpoint list
 - partition: Name of the partition.
-This is optional parameter.
-If not specified, shared partition will be used.
+This is an optional parameter.
+If not specified, the shared partition will be used.

-In this scenario, once Prometheus server is started, it invokes a custom exporter after each 15sec, as specified in the scraping interval. api_endpoint and api_name (unique identifier for a job) are passed to the exporter as parameters.
+In this scenario, once the Prometheus server is started, it invokes a custom exporter after each 15sec, as specified in the scraping interval. api_endpoint and api_name (unique identifier for a job) are passed to the exporter as parameters.
-Exporter invokes axAPI for port and fetches the stats fields, creates gauge metrics for each stats field and exposes the metrics to Prometheus server.
+Exporter invokes axAPI for port and fetches the stats fields, creates gauge metrics for each stats field and exposes the metrics to the Prometheus server.

-Sample prometheus.yml config snippet for automatic service descovery in Kubernetes:
+Sample prometheus.yml config snippet for automatic service discovery in Kubernetes:
 ```
 global:
   scrape_interval:     15s